Review – The Bridge (Switch)

 While there is already an excessive amount of puzzle games for the Switch, The Bridge manages to stand out with its trippy art style and unique gameplay.
 It may be a bit sluggish and frustrating at some points, but it can easily be enjoyed in short sessions, taking advantage of the Switch’s portability.

-Also available on: PS3, PS4, PS Vita, PC, Xbox 360, Xbox One, Wii U, Ouya (holy cow, a game came out for the Ouya)
+The Bridge is also available on PS3, PS4, PS Vita, PC, Xbox 360, Xbox One, Wii U, and Ouya.